1. What is APIDT?

 For more information, please refer to the Sale Process document.

-24. What are the contractual terms?
+24. What were the contractual terms?

-25. Can the contractual terms be changed?
+25. Could the contractual terms be changed?

-26. Will there be an opportunity for negotiation?
+26. Was there an opportunity for negotiation?

-27. What is the selection process?
+27. What was the selection process?

 28. What about the APNIC ‘needs assessment’?